 Azure AD lets you choose which authentication methods can be used during the sign-in process.
 Users then register for the methods they'd like to use.
 The Microsoft Authenticator authentication method policy manages both the traditional push MFA method, as well as the passwordless authentication method.

 To enable the authentication method for passwordless phone sign-in, complete the following steps:

 - Sign in to the Azure portal with an authentication policy administrator account.

 - Search for and select Azure Active Directory, then browse to Security > Authentication methods > Policies.

 - Under Microsoft Authenticator, choose the following options:

 - Target - All users or Select users

-- In Microsoft Authenticator, choose Enable phone sign-in from the account drop-down menu
+- In Microsoft Authenticator, choose Enable phone sign-in from the drop-down menu for the account registered.

-- Follow the instructions in the app to finish registering for passwordless phone sign-in.
+- Follow the instructions in the app to finish registering the account for passwordless phone sign-in.

 Sign in with passwordless credential